Istanbul, city of cities

 — John McNulty, The New Yorker, 1943, p.
 13

-I tend to think large cities are best understood as cities of cities, and Istanbul, the most populous city in Europe, is definitely that.
+Large cities are best understood as cities of cities, and Istanbul, the most populous city in Europe, is definitely that.

 Fatih is the Istanbul that draws the tourists, the part that used to be called Constantinople, home of the Süleymaniye and Blue Mosques, the old city, the Hagia Sophia, Topkapı Palace, the Grand Bazaar, and most of the apparatus of the city government.

 Gülbahar, Bayrampaşa and a few other nested cities dutifully assume the role of being so utterly bleak and awful in order that Fatih and the rest of the city might seem even more beautiful.
-A Turkish friend of Jess’ called Gülbahar “the arsehole of Istanbul”, and nothing in our brief encounter dissuaded me of that.
+A Turkish friend of Jess’ called Gülbahar “the arsehole of Istanbul”, and nothing in our brief encounter dissuaded us of that.

 The skyscrapers, the suits, the ties — the central business districts — are all clustered over in Maslak, Levent, and Bomonti to the North, which might as well be on the other side of the country because it is both a long way off and there is, so far as I can tell, no good reason to go there.
 This feels almost inexpressibly humane compared to the way most cities plunge their towering daggers of steel and glass straight through their own hearts.